 To join this PGCE, you will be expected to have:

-- A degree equivalent to UK first-class or second-class honours in a relevant subject.
-Non-relevant subjects may be considered if you have an A Level (or equivalent qualification) in Religious Education and a willingness to engage in subject knowledge enhancement;
+- A degree equivalent to UK first-class or second-class honours (2:2 or above) in a relevant subject.
+Non-relevant subjects may be considered if you have an A Level (or equivalent qualification or IT experience) in the subject you wish to teach and a willingness to engage in subject knowledge enhancement;

 - GCSE English Language and GCSE Mathematics at Grade C or Grade 4 or above (or equivalent qualification);